mmasenheimer/Maker-Thread/dev_log.md

 ## 2025-07-09
 - Completed update and delete operations for Projects
 - Set up one-to-many relationships between Users and Projects
-- Integrated Swagger for API documentation
 - Improved error handling and response messages for invalid requests

 ## 2025-07-13
 - Implemented commenting system for projects (add, edit, delete)
-- Added “like” functionality for projects
 - Wrote unit tests for Comment and Like services
 - Updated README with API endpoints and setup instructions

 ## 2025-07-17
 - Deployed backend using Docker for local testing
-- Tested full workflow: user registration → project creation → commenting → liking
+- Tested full workflow
 - Fixed minor bugs in authentication flow and entity relationships

 ## 2025-07-20